China Launches New Meteorological Satellite - UrduPoint

 China Launches New Meteorological Satellite

-The rocket blasted off at 09:36 (Beijing Time) from the Jiuquan Satellite Launch Centre in northwest China and soon sent the Fengyun-3 07 satellite into its preset orbit.
+The rocket blasted off at 9:36 am (Beijing time) from the Jiuquan Satellite Launch Centre in northwest China, and soon after sent the Fengyun-3 07 satellite into its preset orbit.

 The mission marked the 471st flight of the Long March carrier rockets, according to the launch centre.